 The subject property is located in the Downtown area of Vancouver, an established commercial and residential area.
-More specifically, the subject is located on the southeast corner of Granville Street and Beach Crescent with additional frontage to the north side of Kinghorne Mews.
+More specifically, the subject is located on the north side of Beach Crescent, between Richards and Homer Streets.
 Properties in the area are primarily improved with a mix of high rise mixed-use and multi-family development interspersed with public parks and the public seawall.